Today’s donor is smart and wants something when she gives.

 We have to respond faster than before with pretty graphics and memorable messaging.
 Our asks must be compelling and resonate with the donor so they take the action we want them to take.

-The bottom line: Donors want to feel good after giving to us.
+The bottom line about what donors want: Donors want to feel good after giving to us.

 They want satisfaction from their giving experience.

-I think the nonprofits that will be crazy-successful this year will be paying attention to what donors want and doing their best to give it to them.
+I think the nonprofits that will be crazy-successful this year will be paying attention to donor satisfaction and doing their best to give them a great experience.
 They’ll find ways to inspire their donors and focus on creating loyalty.

 It just makes sense to cater to the source of your funding, doesn’t it?